scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 5 AP
 - **Range:** 5 (10)
 - **Duration:** instant
+- **Damage Type:** Bludgeoning

 Magically influence a plant to attack or grapple a nearby creature you can see.
 Choose a location in range to grow a plant, or take control of a small or larger plant within 10 tiles.
 The plant grows a bramble whip it can use to attack creatures in melee range.
 You may use the plant to make an attack or grapple roll, using your spellcasting roll for the attack.
-On hit they take 1 wound die in damage, or 1 wound on crit.
+On hit they take 2 wound dice in damage.

 The plant lasts for 1 minute after which it returns to its original shape.